hds-sandbox/bulk_RNAseq_course/develop/08b_FA_overrepresentation.md

 <img src="./img/08b_FA_overrepresentation/pathway_analysis.png" width="500" style="display: block; margin: auto;" />

-The goal of functional analysis is to provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **FMRP and MOV10 associate and regulate the translation of a subset of RNAs**.
-Therefore, based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**, which we would need to validate experimentally.
+The goal of functional analysis is to provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **What is the function of the genes dysregulated by Vampirium?**.
+Therefore, based on the authors' hypothesis and observations, we may expect the enrichment of processes/pathways related to **blood production and behaviour control**, which we would need to validate experimentally.

 !!! note